Muddanak/febits/README.md

 # febits
 A Rust library containing various features and tools to help make certain tasks easier

+These functions were pulled from other projects being worked on for use later in on future projects, consolidating code into one library.

 ---

 A library containing tools to help with certain tasks to make things easier.